Pali Proper Names

 - Mātari Sutta 1.

-Sometimes a man who would not lie, even for his mother's sake, has been won
+Sometimes a man who would not lie, even for his Mutter's sake, has been won

 - Mātari Sutta 2.

-Six things - such as killing his mother, father, etc. - which a man who
+Six things - such as killing his Mutter, father, etc. - which a man who

 possesses right view will never do.
 A.iii.439.